tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 How to get the app
 ------------------

-Tiny Weather Forecast Germany is available on the F-Droid main repository.
+Tiny Weather Forecast Germany is available from the F-Droid main repository.
+You can download it here:

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
     alt="Get it on F-Droid"